Robitx/gp.nvim/README.md

 Choose a new agent based on its name, listing options based on the current buffer (chat agents if current buffer is a chat and command agents otherwise).
 The agent setting is persisted on disk across Neovim instances.

+#### `:GpAgentSelect` <!-- {doc=:GPAgentSelect}  -->

+Opens a selection interface using `vim.ui.select` to choose from all available agents, allowing you to directly select the desired agent from a list.
+Works seamlessly with telescope if available.

 ## Image commands

 #### `:GpImage` <!-- {doc=:GpImage}  -->